 Putting it all together

 A circumstantial case for drunk driving only works if the driver answers the questions posed by the police officer.
 “I am exercising my right to remain silent.”
-Whether the car is running or not, a person sleeping in the car that smells of alcohol is going to face the above questions.
+Whether the car is running or not, a person sleeping in a car that smells of alcohol is going to face the above questions.
 Generally speaking, whether a person is operating a motor vehicle under the drunk driving laws only becomes important when the driver either doesn’t answer the police questions or the facts of the case indicate that the driver truly didn’t drive after becoming drunk.
-Recall the facts of Pomeroy; the driver was falling asleep at the bar, he was asked to leave.
+Recall the facts of Pomeroy; the driver was falling asleep at the bar, and he was asked to leave.
 The police found him in his car outside the bar with the car running.
 With these facts, it’s clear that the driver didn’t move his car after he was intoxicated.
 Mr. Pomeroy’s car was never put into motion nor was it placed in a position that could cause a collision.
 Now recall the facts of Burton: the driver told the officers that he was stranded by his companions, he started the car up to keep warm and presumably drank a couple more beers before he fell asleep.

 DUI or drunk driving is a state-level crime.
 Every state has a different drunk driving statute.
 Below are some other attorney blogs addressing what is “operating” under their state drunk driving laws: